mullvad/mullvadvpn-app/README.md

 This app is a privacy preserving VPN client.
 As such it goes to great lengths to stop traffic leaks.
 And basically all settings default to the more secure/private option.
 The user has to explicitly allow more loose rules if desired.
-See the [dedicated security document] for details on what the app blocks and allows and how it does it.
+See the [dedicated security document] for details on what the app blocks and allows, as well as how it does it.

 [dedicated security document]: docs/security.md